The opportunities are endless with an advanced degree in computer science.

 A bachelor’s degree in computer science provides the fundamentals needed to enter the field as a programmer, analyst or a host of other positions.
 But a master’s degree provides the opportunity to dive deep into a particular facet of the discipline, which can then be applied to various areas in order to meet society’s grand challenges head-on.

-Here are just some of the specializations you can choose from:
+Here are just some of the areas you can choose to focus on:

 Algorithmic Robotics: This interdisciplinary research area draws from traditional computer science, engineering and cognitive science and addresses issues such as artificial intelligence, human-robot interaction and augmented reality.
 Faculty at Colorado School of Mines are working on applications including autonomous robots for power plant maintenance, mining and mine rescue and space resources.
 Other applications include self-driving cars, delivery drones, medical robots and more.